bw-spotify-song/fastapi-spotify-song/README.md

 ## Big Picture

 Here's a template with starter code to deploy an API for your machine learning model and data visualizations.
-You're encouraged (but not required) to use this template for your Build Week.

 You can deploy on Heroku in 10 minutes.
 Here's the template deployed as-is: [https://ds-bw-test.herokuapp.com/](https://ds-bw-test.herokuapp.com/)

 This diagram shows two different ways to use frameworks like Flask.
-Both ways are good!
-The first way is what you learned in DS Unit 3.
-The second way is more common in Build Weeks & Labs.

 ![](https://user-images.githubusercontent.com/7278219/87967396-5a6fed80-ca84-11ea-902a-890cfa6115d3.png)

-Instead of Flask, we'll use FastAPI.
+Instead of Flask, use FastAPI.
 It's similar, but faster, with automatic interactive docs.
 For more comparison, see [FastAPI for Flask Users](https://amitness.com/2020/06/fastapi-vs-flask/).

-You'll build and deploy a Data Science API.
-You'll work cross-functionally with your Web teammates to connect your API to a full-stack web app!
+Build and deploy a Data Science API.
+May need to work cross-functionally with a Web teammate to connect the API to a full-stack web app!

 ![](https://user-images.githubusercontent.com/7278219/87967579-a4f16a00-ca84-11ea-9f90-886b3cf1a25c.png)